kavir1698/DietRecommender.jl/README.md

 # DietRecommender.jl

-Create a diet with minimum energies while fulfilling all recommended micro- and macro-nutrition elements.
-Using USDA's food composition database and linear programming, it finds a personalized diet given your age, sex and weight with which you fulfill all recommended daily micro- and macro-nutritional doses and take the minimum calories.
+Create a diet with minimum calorie intake while fulfilling all recommended micro- and macro-nutrients.
+Using USDA's food composition database and linear programming, it finds a personalized diet given your age, sex and weight with which you fulfill all recommended daily micro- and macro-nutrients with minimum calories.

-> Currently, the minimum calories of a diet that fulfills all recommended nutritional dosages is much more than the recommended calorie intakes.
+> Currently, the minimum calories of a diet that fulfills all recommended nutrients is much more than the recommended calorie intake.
 I am not sure why this happens.
-Possibly it is a result of recommended dosages, which cannot be fulfilled without taking too much calories.
+Possibly it is a result of recommended daily intake values, which cannot be fulfilled without taking too much calories.
 I welcome any comments about this issue.

 ## Example